 To look at James today, an active teenager and competitive swimmer, you would never know that he spent more than 8 years of his life battling scoliosis.
 And he won.

-The family traveled to the Spine and Scoliosis Center at Nemours/Alfred I. duPont Hospital for Children in Wilmington, Del., for a second opinion with Suken Shah, MD, a pediatric orthopedic surgeon and spine specialist.
+The family traveled to the Spine and Scoliosis Center at Nemours Children's Hospital, Delware in Wilmington., for a second opinion with Suken Shah, MD, a pediatric orthopedic surgeon and spine specialist.
 Dr. Shah confirmed the original diagnosis and measured a 32-degree curve in James’ upper back and 19-degree curve in his lower back.

 Although bracing was recommended as the best option to halt the scoliosis, James’ parents were skeptical.
 Their daughter had worn a Boston brace without success and, ultimately, had to have spinal fusion surgery to correct her curve.
 Dr. Shah explained that James would wear a ventilated, custom-fitted Wilmington brace, developed by Nemours’ orthopedic researchers, that could stop further curve progression and prevent surgery through a combination of external forces.
 The success or failure of halting his curve would be entirely dependent on the amount of time James wore his brace.